PaganiPerry/VDC-Apollo.io-API/README.md

 8. Once the Main cell is done, you’ll want to run the next one, which displays a list of companies that you have already added to the DF.

-#### Downloading and using the "Test Engineer Contact List V1.csv":
+#### OPTION 2 - DOWNLOADING AND USING THE "Test Engineer Contact List v1.csv":

 1. **First, start by getting everything set up:**
    - a.
 Download the CSV to your local disk.